Go to content

 6 steps for a successful customer onboarding process

 The customer onboarding process starts the moment you’ve made a sale.
-Your customer success team is now in charge of providing the right customer training and support to improve the user experience.
+Your customer success team is now in charge of providing the right customer training and support to improve the user experience, also known as customer activation.
 Here’s a step-by-step walk-through of how to go about it.

 Step #1: Welcome email

 Once the sales team has achieved its purpose and got a new client to sign up for your product, it’s time for the onboarding part of the customer journey to begin.
-Kick off the relationship by sending customers a welcome email.
+Kick off great customer relationships that lead to customer loyalty by sending customers a welcome email.

 Being the first direct interaction with new customers, this needs to have a positive and uplifting message.
 Here are a few useful tips on how to properly handle customer onboarding welcome emails: